Guidelines for Speaker Requests

 With limited exception, the services of the UNH Speakers Bureau are available only to non-profit organizations, civic groups and schools within the state of New Hampshire.
 Events featuring UNH speakers should be open to the public at no charge.

 Each organization is limited to 3 programs per 12 month period.
 Speakers provide their time and expertise at no cost, and must balance very heavy schedules.
 The 3 program limit allows the Speakers Bureau to extend resources to reach as many organizations as possible around the state.

 10 Week Lead Time

 Requests for speakers should be submitted at least 10 weeks in advance of the program date.
-This allows the speakers time to plan and the organization time to promote the event.
+Speakers Bureau administrators will make every effort to accommodate requests with shorter planning windows, but a 10 week window is recommended to allow the speakers time to plan and the organization time to promote the event.